 - Hosting SaaS apps such as customer relationship management, invoice management, employee management, or planning and collaboration software.

 - Backing-up business data

 Hardware Servers or Cloud Servers?
 Which is best for your small business?

 If you are here is because you want the best option for your business, an option that brings you a solution, but you don’t want to pay for luxury devices that you won’t use completely.
 You need a server that fits like a glove for your business needs.

 You can find 2 types of servers for business, hardware and cloud.
 Let’s start with Hardware.

 As we said before, servers are like a supercomputer to keep all your information in one place.
-For example, you can use your server as a private cloud solution to backup all your business vital information, host your eCommerce site and share documents with your team.
+For example, you can use your server as a private cloud solution to backup all your vital business information, host your eCommerce site and share documents with your team.

-Hardware servers can be handy if you count with the physical space and the budget to set the server.
-Though servers are like “supercomputers” it is not like installing a desktop computer, it requires an IT professional team to handle it.
+Having a hardware server is not like installing a desktop computer, it requires an IT professional team to handle it.

 3 Types of Hardware Servers